Issuin icon

 Here's an example of how to change the status of the network token to suspended.

-The HTTP 202 Accepted response means that the request has been accepted, but will be processed asynchronously.
-You will get the final result of this request in a webhook.
+2. Verify that you receive an HTTP 202 — Accepted response with no content.
+This response means that the request has been accepted, but will be processed asynchronously.

 Limit the usage of a network token